model-checking/kani/docs/src/dev-assess.md

 This format can be found in the `kani_metadata` crate, shared by `kani-compiler` and `kani-driver`.
 This is the starting point for assess.

-Assess obtains this metadata by essentially running a `cargo kani` with:
+Assess obtains this metadata by essentially running a `cargo kani`:

 1. With `--all-features` turned on
 2. With `unwind` always set to `1`